Courses Available Online, Virtually and Classroom

 During my work in industry, I was often asked by a client to undertake regular site audits; this seemed like a reasonable request but often was not at all what the client wanted.
 In most cases the client wanted a workplace inspection to be carried out rather than a site audit.
 Organisations can incorrectly interchange the terms audits and inspections leading to confusion.

 So what is the difference between an inspection and an audit?
-They are both essential, proactive monitoring techniques however their uses and benefits are quite distinct.
-You will have covered it if you have studied a NEBOSH course.
-I’ll outline the main differences between the audit and inspection process and uses based on my experience working in health and safety.
+They are both essential, proactive monitoring techniques.
+However, their uses and benefits are quite distinct from one another.

-The inspection process generally uses just a visual inspection: the gathering of information by identifying the hazards, assessing the use and effectiveness of existing control measures; and suggesting remedial action where the current measures are inadequate.
+The inspection process generally encompasses just a visual inspection: the gathering of information by identifying the hazards, assessing the use and effectiveness of the implemented control measures; and suggesting remedial action where the current measures are inadequate.

 I have undertaken many inspections during my career and this was in fact how I first got involved with the subject of health and safety.
 It was during my time working as a supervisor in a warehouse operation that I joined the safety committee.
 My role involved a site walk around trying to identify things that were not right, and decide what needed to be corrected.

-Inspections help identify both the unsafe acts and unsafe conditions that can lead to accidents occurring which you do when completing the NEBOSH NG1/IG1 practical.
+Inspections help identify both the unsafe acts and unsafe conditions that can lead to accidents occurring.
+This is a part of the NEBOSH NG1/IG1 practical assessment, which can be quite a nervous experience if you unsure what to do.
 It is worth noting that the observations sheets require you to undertake an inspection and identify unsafe acts and unsafe conditions.

 When carrying out an inspection, it is worth being aware of the limitations of them.
 When I became a safety advisor some years later, I helped set up a number of inspection systems for different organisations and identified typical problems first hand.
 These included: